 Building a mobile application doesn’t have to be an uphill job that consumes loads of time and resources.
 There are many different mobile-oriented solutions which facilitate development.
-One particular toolkit has gained popularity really quickly.
+One particular toolkit has quickly gained popularity.
 It provides a strictly mobile-oriented experience and comes from one of the most respected brands in the mobile development community.
 It’s called Realm Mobile Platform.

 Introducing the Realm Mobile Platform